Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset: Supplemental Material

 We compute the Bayes factor for each event to come from the 1G+2G over the 1G+1G component both for the constant $\xi$ and evolving $\xi(m_1)$ models as where $G_n$ is the generation of the $n^\mathrm{th}$ event, and the marginal posterior on generation is The normalization term $p(d_n|\Lambda)/p(d_n) = \int\dd\theta\,p(\theta|d_n)p(\theta|\Lambda)/p(\theta)$.
 In practice, these integrals are computed with Monte Carlo sums over individual-event samples $\theta$ and hyperposterior samples $\Lambda$.

-For the constant-$\xi$ model, the events with the highest Bayes factors are GW241011 ($\ln\mathcal B=7.6$), GW190517 ($\ln\mathcal B=4.1$), GW231028\_153006 ($\ln\mathcal B=3.15$), and GW241110 ($\ln\mathcal B=2.5$).
-GW231123 is ranked sixth.
-The same events are top-ranked under the evolving $\xi(m_1)$ model: GW241011 ($\ln\mathcal B=10.5$), GW231028\_153006 ($\ln\mathcal B=6.3$), GW190517 ($\ln\mathcal B=3.6$), and GW241110 ($\ln\mathcal B=3.6$).
-GW231123 is ranked eighth; its lower significance in the evolving model may arise from the measurement of $\xi$ broadening toward the prior at masses as high as its primary mass, $\sim 120 M_\odot$.
+Table~\ref{tab:bayes_factors} lists the events with the highest Bayes factors for being in the 1G+2G component for both the constant and evolving $\xi$ models.
+While the top four events are shared between the models, GW231028\_153006 and GW190517 swap ranks under the evolving model, as the former's well-constrained $m_1\gtrsim 60 M_\odot$ boosts its significance under the mass-dependent branching fraction.
+GW231123 ranks sixth using a constant $\xi$ and eighth under the evolving model; its lower significance in the latter may reflect the broadening of $\xi(m_1)$ toward the prior at primary masses as high as $\sim120\,M_\odot$.
 Several of these candidates overlap with those identified in other works~\cite[e.g.][]{Kimball:2020qyd, Tong:2025xir}.
-In a companion paper~\cite{Plunkett2026}, we use a machine-learning-based cluster simulation emulator to infer the host cluster properties of the events with the highest Bayes factors to come from the 1G+2G components, as well as the events with the highest $\chip$ likelihood ratios, a classification metric introduced by~\cite{Payne:2024ywe}.
+In a companion paper~\cite{Plunkett:2026inprep}, we use a machine-learning-based cluster simulation emulator to infer the host cluster properties of the events with the highest Bayes factors to come from the 1G+2G component, as well as the events with the highest $\chip$ likelihood ratios, a classification metric introduced by Ref.~\cite{Payne:2024ywe}.